 AI-powered recommendation engines can autonomously surface product and content at an individual level where rules were once the only tool available.

-Why businesses need to invest in a modern CMS
+Why do businesses need to invest in a modern CMS

 Personalising customers’ experiences places greater demands on legacy CMS platforms, so it pays to invest in a system that will provide AI capabilities needed today.